pranay01/request-for-startups/README.md

 I would love to sync some of the interesting conversations in Notion for future reference.
 Current tools, only synce the first message in the thread.
 Can there be a tool which syncs the complete thread and keeps it synced as new comments/replies come.

+I think slack link could work for this, but needs to click another link.
+Many times currently I add screenshots of conversations.
+I think there could be something better here

 ----